Edited by Ben Jacklin

 - After choosing the video, the next step is to select the Advanced Settings option to start editing.
 Be sure to click Remove Fisheye and OK to get the ball rolling.

-- Next, you are required to click the Add Clip to Conversion List option and select Convert to compete the fisheye removal process.
+- Next, you are required to click the Add Clip to Conversion List option and select Convert to complete the fisheye removal process.
 And you are done!

 Remove Fisheye with Movavi Video Editor Plus